ome/ngff/rfc/wip-tform/index.md

         </ul></dd>
 </dl>

-For both `coordinates` and `displacements`, the array data at referred to by `path` MUST define space and coordinate transform metadata:
+For both `coordinates` and `displacements`, the array data referred to by `path` MUST define space and coordinate transform metadata:

 * Every axis name in the `coordinateTransform`'s `input` MUST appear in the coordinate system
 * The array dimension corresponding to the `coordinate` or `displacement` axis MUST have length equal to the dimensionality of the `coordinateTransform` `output`